FFFF-0000h/Tech-Scrolls/README.md

 - **closure**: a persistent scope which holds on to local variables even after the code execution has moved out of that block.

-- **Cloud computing**: Cloud computing is the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
+- **Cloud computing**: the on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
 The term is generally used to describe data centers available to many users over the Internet.

-- **CMS (Content Management System)**: The program that you use to create and maintain your website’s content.
+- **CMS (Content Management System)**: the program that you use to create and maintain your website’s content.

 - **cohesion**: a measure of how well the lines of source code within a module work together.

-- **comments**: In computer programming, a comment is a programmer-readable explanation or annotation in the source code of a computer program.
+- **comments**: a programmer-readable explanation or annotation in the source code of a computer program.
 They are added with the purpose of making the source code easier for humans to understand, and are generally ignored by compilers and interpreters.
+In Javascript comments are written using `/` for in-line comments and `/* */` for multi-line comments.

 - **commit (VCS)**: an operation which groups a set of changes behind a name and a number, making these changes part of the head revision of the repository. _See [VCS](#V)_